marijnh/Eloquent-JavaScript/17_canvas.md

 {{if book

-Due to the call to `scale`, the circle is drawn three times as wide and half as high.
+Because of the call to `scale`, the circle is drawn three times as wide and half as high.

 {{figure {url: "img/canvas_scale.png", alt: "A scaled circle",width: "6.6cm"}}}